MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/propertyname-element-for-selectioncondition-for-customcontrol-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: PropertyName Element for SelectionCondition for CustomControl for View (Format)
+title: PropertyName Element for SelectionCondition for CustomControl for View
-description: PropertyName Element for SelectionCondition for CustomControl for View (Format)
+description: PropertyName Element for SelectionCondition for CustomControl for View
 ---
-# PropertyName Element for SelectionCondition for CustomControl for View (Format)
+# PropertyName Element for SelectionCondition for CustomControl for View

 Specifies the .NET property that triggers the condition.
 When this property is present or when it evaluates to `true`, the condition is met, and the definition is used.
 This element is used when defining a custom control view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-CustomControl Element for View (Format)
+- CustomControl Element
-CustomEntries Element for CustomControl for View (Format) CustomEntry Element for CustomEntries for CustomControl for View (Format) CustomItem Element for CustomEntry for CustomControl for View (Format) EntrySelectedBy Element for CustomEntry for CustomControl for View (Format) SelectionCondition Element for EntrySelectedBy for CustomControl for View (Format) PropertyName Element for SelectionCondition for CustomControl for View (Format)
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- EntrySelectedBy Element
+- SelectionCondition Element
+- PropertyName Element

 ## Syntax